Accessory-Search/Accessory-Search/README.md

 ## Leardboard

-We evaluated following methods in proposed Accessory-Market and Accessory-MSMT17 datasets, the results is shown below:
+We evaluated following methods in proposed Accessory-Market and Accessory-MSMT17 datasets, the results are shown below.

 * Accessory-Market